CharlesRh/secular-buddhism/README.md

   - Wisdom and Compassion
   - The Five Hindrances
   - Integration and Daily Life
 2. **Right Intention** - Set positive intentions daily.
 Focus on kindness, generosity, and compassion.
 Practice letting go of ill-will and harmful thoughts.
 Before reacting, pause to align your actions with these values.
+  - The Heart of Motivation
 3. **Right Speech** - Use speech constructively.
 Speak truthfully, avoid gossip, and communicate in ways that foster peacefulness and understanding.
 Listen deeply before responding.

 4. **Right Action** - Act ethically and responsibly by making choices that do not harm other beings, engaging in social justice, and practicing environmental stewardship.